bostrot/eosconnect-web/README.md

 ### Demo

-A demo implementation can be found at [https://demo.eosconnect.app](https://demo.eosconnect.app).
+A demo implementation can be found at [https://eosconnect.me](https://eosconnect.me).
-The source code for this app is availabe on github: [https://github.com/wehmoen/eosconnect-example-nodejs-app](https://github.com/wehmoen/eosconnect-example-nodejs-app)

 ### API